Return to the Newsroom

 May 3, 2023

-Hiring expatriates in the United Kingdom or sending UK-based employees overseas involves a new set of obligations for employers.
-To ensure compliance with tax regulations, our team of experts has gathered essential information on cross-border employment.
+Hiring expatriates in the UK or sending UK-based employees overseas involves a new set of obligations for employers.
+To ensure compliance with tax regulations, our team of experts has gathered essential information on cross-border employment and expat tax in the United Kingdom.
 This will provide you with a basic knowledge about tax residency, personal income tax, social security and health insurance contributions or penalties for non-compliance.

-Download our expat tax guide for the United Kingdom, or read more below.
+Download our guide on expat tax in the United Kingdom, or read more below.

-Overview of key facts related to expats in the United Kingdom
+Overview of key facts related to expat tax in the United Kingdom

 Our local tax, payroll and labour law experts are here to help you – as an expat or an employer – to obtain essential expert advice, so that you can effectively address all the matters related to cross-border mobility in the United Kingdom and other locations globally.